 where $M$ denotes the magnetization of the sample.
 Since the thickness of the plate-like samples used in this study could not be quantified precisely, the real sample shape was approximated using the demagnetization factors for a flat (infinite) plate oriented perpendicular to the $z$~axis (which was chosen to coincide with the crystallographic $c$ axis of \CGT), i.e., $N_{\rm x} = N_{\rm y} = 0$, $N_{\rm z} = 1$.
 This assumption is supported by the fact that the lateral dimensions in the $ab$ plane of the used \CGT crystals were much larger than the thicknesses of the samples parallel to the $c$~axis.
 Using the value of the saturation magnetization $M_{\rm s} \simeq 3$\,$\mu_{\rm B}$/Cr (which corresponds to $M_{\rm s} \approx 201$\, erg/G\,cm$^3$ for \CGT) yields a demagnetization field $\mu_0 H_{\rm D}$ in the fully saturated ferromagnetic phase of -0.253\,T if the external field is applied parallel to the $c$ axis.
-The frequency-field dependences measured with this field orientation were then fitted by the following expression
+The frequency-field dependences measured with this field orientation were then fitted by the following expression:

 where $\nu_{\text{res}}$ denotes the resonance/microwave frequency and $H_{\rm A}$ is the anisotropy field describing the intrinsic magnetocrystalline anisotropy.
+Here, $\mu_\text{B}$, $\mu_0$ and $h$ are Bohr magneton, magnetic permeability and Plancks constant, respectively.
 Fits of Eq.~(\ref{eq:fit_f-dep}) to the measured data are shown in Fig.~\ref{fig:f-dependence}(c) as solid lines.
-For the fitting, the $g$~factor as well as $H_{\rm A}$ were treated as free fit parameters.
-The $g$-factor varied very little within the error bars around the mean value of 2.03 (see, Sect.~\ref{sec:simulations}) whereas $H_{\rm A}$ was significantly decreasing with increasing the pressure.
-Using the latter parameter it is possible to calculate the uniaxial MAE $K_{\rm U}$ according to (see, for instance, Ref.~\cite{Skrotskii1966})
+For the fitting, the $g$~factor and $H_{\rm A}$ were treated as free fit parameters.
+The $g$~factor varied very little within the error bars around the mean value of 2.03 (see, Sec.~\ref{sec:simulations}) whereas $H_{\rm A}$ significantly decreased with increasing pressure.
+Using the latter parameter, it is possible to calculate the uniaxial MAE $K_{\rm U}$ according to (see, for instance, Ref.~\cite{Skrotskii1966})

 The results obtained from this fitting procedure are discussed in the following section together with results from an alternative approach for a quantitative analysis of the FMR data.